2018 ENC STEM Student Application will open February 19, 2018.

 Question: Who will be reviewing the applications?

-Answer: ENC STEM directors will be reviewing all applications and selecting the most qualified applicants for the 2016 summer program.
+Answer: ENC STEM leadership team members will be reviewing all applications and selecting the most qualified applicants for the 2018 summer program.

 Question: When will I find out whether I have been accepted for ENC STEM?